dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-yeah there's a
+yes there's a
-lot of talk and I'm doing a lot of listening about in exactly that area now from our from from the point of view I guess of the release the beta we're going to look at getting the codes posited by security professionals first
+lot of talk and I'm doing a lot of listening about in exactly that area now from the point of view I guess of the release the beta we're going to look at getting the codes posited by security professionals first